Applications for this award are currently closed

 - be not more than 5 years (Full Time Equivalent) since PhD conferred

-- be able to attend ESA2016 and present the Next Generation Ecology Plenary
+- be able to attend the Annual Conference in the year the award is given and present the Next Generation Ecology Plenary

 For more information please contact the ESA Executive Officer, Gail Spina